 Radio City Music Hall

-The bright lights of ‘The Showplace of the Nation’, with multiple concentric acetate laminations referencing the yellow stage and bright façade.
-Including laser-engraved Cubitts ‘neon’ signage, and gradient lenses with a soft rosy glow.
+This pair of spectacles recreates the bright lights of ‘The Showplace of the Nation’, an Art Deco silhouette with multiple concentric acetate laminations referencing the sunrise stage and bright façade.
+Adorned with laser-engraved Cubitts ‘neon’ signage, and gradient lenses with a soft rosy glow.

 Bemelmans Bar